dotnet-foundation/content/README.md

 Content creation requests are requests for guest blog posts writen for the [.NET Foundation blog](https://dotnetfoundation.org/blog), videos to host on our [YouTube channel](http://www.youtube.com/c/NETFoundation), or content that should be on our website, www.dotnetfoundation.org.
 When a creation request is scheduled it will also be amplified on our social channels.

-To request content for the Newsletter please see the [Newsletter repo](https://github.com/dotnet-foundation/newsletter).
+To request content for the Newsletter please submit a PR to [this markdown page](https://github.com/dotnet-foundation/website/blob/master/input/blog/posts/_current-newsletter-draft.md).

 To request technical content and presentations see the [dotnet-presentations repo](https://github.com/dotnet-presentations).